 It’s not that often that anyone mentions “slowcore” these days, but then again, in the ’90s, when the term was coined, it was still pretty much a closely held secret in underground circles.
 That said, when indie rockers started chopping their BPMs in half and making anthems into dirges and lullabies, things got pretty interesting.
-This week, Codeine’s retrospective box set When I See the Sun sees release, which is as good a time as any to look back at 10 of the best slowcore albums.
+So let’s slow it down, take a breath and look back at 10 of the best slowcore albums.

 Galaxie 500 – On Fire